MajoorWaldi/ComfyUI-Majoor-ProjectSettings/README.md

 This extension turns ComfyUI into a lightweight “mini pipeline”: you pick a project, it creates/maintains a clean folder structure under `output/`, auto-patches save/export nodes (paths + filename prefixes), and lets you save workflows inside the project (optionally mirrored to `ComfyUI/workflows/`).

 > Zero new nodes.
 Maximum order.
 Your future self will stop cursing your past self.
 (Maybe.)
 ---

+## Status & empty workflows
+- The Project Settings status bar watches your canvas and turns red when the current graph is empty while prompting you (via dialog) to create or assign a project instead of flooding toasts.
+- Toggle the `MajoorPS: Black status when no project` setting (in the MajoorPS settings category) if you'd rather keep a neutral indicator while you experiment without an active project.

+---